message/iata/AT.md

 - a COVID-19 vaccination certificate showing that they received:
 - the second vaccine dose of AstraZeneca (Vaxzevria), Moderna, Pfizer-BioNTech (Comirnaty), Sinopharm or Sinovac at most 270 days before arrival; or
 - the Janssen vaccine at least 22 days and at most 270 days before arrival; or
-- the first vaccine dose of AstraZeneca (Vaxzevria), Moderna, Pfizer-BioNTech (Comirnaty), Sinopharm or Sinovac at most 270 days before arrival if they were tested positive at least 21 days before the vaccination.
+- the first vaccine dose of AstraZeneca (Vaxzevria), Moderna, Pfizer-BioNTech (Comirnaty), Sinopharm or Sinovac at least 22 days and at most 270 days before arrival, and a proof of previous infection with COVID-19.
 3. Passengers must:
 - have a negative COVID-19 antigen test result issued at most 24 hours before arrival which is for personal use and recorded in an official data processing system; or
 - have a negative COVID-19 antigen test result issued at most 48 hours before arrival; or